 Sustainable living: you’ll also look at what makes a sustainable city and how sustainable cities and urban environments balance economic, social and physical progress with minimal risk to the environment

-The disempowerment of people and nature: change doesn’t happen without firm legislation and policy, but this remains an issue.
+Sustainable governance: change doesn’t happen without firm legislation and policy, but this remains an issue.
 You’ll investigate what contributes to the gap in implementing new policy, and the role of public perception in influencing leaders to act

-Whilst there are core study components, this is a flexible course that gives you the opportunity to focus on a specialist route, or combine topics for a broader view of environmental sustainability.
+Whilst there are core study components, this is an inter-disciplinary course that gives you the opportunity to focus on a specialist route, or combine topics for a broader view of environmental sustainability.
 In addition, the ‘Student Initiated Module’ in your final year allows you to take the lead and build a module based on your interests, strengths, and career ambitions.
 In your final year, you will have the option of completing an Independent Study (dissertation) or an Industrial Project, where you can work in industry on a live brief to help solve a real problem – this could lead to employment upon graduation.

 The course provides the opportunity to study with a placement year to help you translate theory into practice and enhance your employability.